-Our students had the unique opportunity on Monday to head into the famous Studio Two at Abbey Road Studios to record the Royal College of Music’s Chloé Piano Trio comprised of George Todica (piano), Maria Gîlicel (violin), Jobine Siekman (cello).
-Grammy winning producer and engineers Stephen Johns and John Dunkerley demonstrated the techniques and approaches to recording they’ve gathered over a combined 60 years of experience.
+Our music production students had the unique opportunity on Monday to spend the day recording in the famous Studio Two at Abbey Road with the Royal College of Music’s Chloé Piano Trio, comprised of George Todica (piano), Maria Gîlicel (violin), Jobine Siekman (cello).
+Grammy-winning producer and engineer Stephen Johns and John Dunkerley demonstrated the techniques and approaches to recording they’ve gathered over a combined 60 years of experience.

 Ed, a current music production student said “it was amazing watching John’s ‘Jedi’ tricks and how he captured the room so well with his mic placement.
 It sounded fantastic” The students moved between the live room and the control room throughout the session to hear things from the engineer’s perspective.
 It’s not every day you get to see the AMS Neve 88RS in action so the students were keen to observe and learn.